 Fr Peter McVerry has been working with young people experiencing homelessness for more than 30 years.
 In 1974, Fr McVerry moved to Summerhill in Dublin’s north inner-city where he witnessed firsthand the problems of homelessness and deprivation.

 In 1979, he opened a small hostel to provide accommodation for homeless boys between the ages of 12-16.
-Four years later, he founded The Arrupe Society, a charity to provide housing and support for young people experiencing homelessness as a response to the growing numbers of individuals becoming homeless in Dublin.
+Four years later in 1983, he officially founded The Arrupe Society, a charity to provide housing and support for young people experiencing homelessness as a response to the growing numbers of individuals becoming homeless in Dublin.

 In 2005, a new Board of Directors and CEO were appointed to help develop the organisation’s services in response to the growing needs of young people in homelessness.
 It was at this time that the name of the charity changed from the Arrupe Society to Peter McVerry Trust.
 Following the creation of the new governance structures, the organisation’s first strategic plan was adopted and implemented leading to a reconfiguration of services.